-6.0 WAY FORWARD
+6.0 Way Forward

 The Parliamentarians for Global Action should support all multilateral instruments that aim to promote non-proliferation of weapons of mass destruction.
-Parliaments and parliamentarians, as the expression of the hopes and aspirations of citizens for a better and safer world, have a crucial responsibility to protect the world and its future generations 13.
+Parliaments and Parliamentarians, as the expression of the hopes and aspirations of citizens for a better and safer world, have a crucial responsibility to protect the world and its future generations.

-1. Four priorities areas by the Parliamentarians for Global Action with regard to promoting BWC should be:14
+1. Four priority areas by the Parliamentarians for Global Action with regard to promoting BWC should be:- a) Building and sustaining confidence in compliance with BWC by helping in improving the quality and quantity of declarations submitted under the Confidence Building Mechanism System;